Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps

-After such absorption, the 4-component attractor transforms into a one-component attractor containing both period-4 saddle-focus and saddle orbits of type (1,2), see Section~\ref{sec:LargeB}, for more detail.
+After such absorption, the four-component attractor transforms into a one-component attractor containing both period-4 saddle-focus and saddle orbits of type (1,2), see Section~\ref{sec:LargeB}, for more detail.

-It is important to note, that in map \eqref{eq:MiraMap} the boundary of the absorbing domain for attractors developed from the point $O_+$ is formed by the two-dimensional stable invariant manifold $W^s$ of the second fixed point $O_-$.
-Therefore, when, finally, these attractors collide with $W^s(O_-)$, almost all orbits escape to infinity.
-We also note, that before this crisis the resulting strange attractor can become of Shilnikov type due to the absorption of the fixed point $O_+$ which, in all cases, is the saddle-focus of type (1,2).

 In the last part of the paper (Section~\ref{sec:VarShil}), we demonstrate another scenario of the destruction of the curve $L$.
-We show that for not small values of the Jacobian (e.g. for $B=0.7$) this curve can undergo a quite long sequence of period-doubling bifurcations resulting in the formation of a chaotic attractor with one positive and one very close to zero Lyapunov exponents.
-We discuss this phenomenon and give some simple explanation for it.
+We show that for not small values of the Jacobian (e.g. for $B=0.7$) this curve can undergo a quite long sequence of period-doubling bifurcations resulting in the formation of a chaotic attractor with one positive, one near-zero (indistinguishable from zero in numerics) and one negative Lyapunov exponents.
+We discuss and explain this phenomenon.